glubsy/clipfdb/README.md

 ```

-# TODOs
+# TODO

-* Remove clipster code and only keep the very basic for hooking the clipboard,
-or keep it as a submodule?

-* Better error handling (ie. invalid options)

-* Make firebird sql databases ourselves?
+* Try not to rely on clipster anymore, especially for future Wayland support.

+* Write a module to generate Firebird SQL databases ourselves.

+* Allow other SQL databases through API abstraction.